-Communication Wiring: All wiring shall be in accordance with National Electrical Codes and Division 16 of this specification.
+Communication Wiring: All wiring shall be in accordance with National Electrical Codes and Division 26 of this specification.

-Contractor shall supply all communication wiring between Building Controllers, Routers, Gateways, AAC’s, ASC’s and local and remote peripherals (e.g., operator workstations, printers, and modems).
+Provide all communication wiring between Building Controllers, Routers, Gateways, AAC’s, ASC’s and local and remote peripherals (e.g., operator workstations, printers, and modems).

-Local Supervisory LAN: For any portions of this network required under this section of the specification, contractor shall use Fiber or Category 5e of standard TIA/EIA (100/1000BaseT).
+Local Supervisory LAN: For any portions of this network required under this section of the specification, use Fiber or Category 5e of standard TIA/EIA (100/1000BaseT).
 Network shall be run with no splices and separate from any wiring over thirty (30) volts.

-Primary and Secondary Controller LANs: Communication wiring shall be individually 100% shielded pairs per manufacturers recommendations for distances installed, with overall PVC cover, Class 2, plenum-rated run with no splices and separate from any wiring over thirty (30) volts.
+Primary and Secondary Controller LANs: Communication wiring shall be individually 100% shielded pairs per manufacturers recommendations for distances installed, with overall PVC cover, Class 2, plenum-rated run with no splices and separate from any wiring over 30 volts.
 Shield shall be terminated and wiring shall be grounded as recommended by BC manufacturer.

-Signal Wiring: Contractor shall run all signal wiring in accordance with National Electric Codes and the Division 16 Specification.
+Signal Wiring: Run all signal wiring in accordance with National Electric Codes and the Division 16 Specification.

 Signal wiring to all field devices, including, but not limited to, all sensors, transducers, transmitters, switches, etc. shall be twisted, 100% shielded pair, minimum 18-gauge wire, with PVC cover.
-Signal wiring shall be run with no splices and separate from any wiring above thirty (30) volts.
+Signal wiring shall be run with no splices and separate from any wiring above 30 volts.

 Signal wiring shield shall be grounded at controller end only unless otherwise recommended by the controller manufacturer.

-Low Voltage Analog Output Wiring: Contractor shall run all low voltage control wiring in accordance with National Electric Codes and the Division 16 Specification.
+Low Voltage Analog Output Wiring: Run all low voltage control wiring in accordance with National Electric Codes and the Division 16 Specification.

 Low voltage control wiring shall be minimum 16-gauge, twisted pair, 100% shielded, with PVC cover, Class 2 plenum-rated.
-Low voltage control wiring shall be run with no splices separate from any wiring above thirty (30) volts.
+Low voltage control wiring shall be run with no splices separate from any wiring above 30 volts.

 Control Panels: Provide control panels with suitable brackets for wall mounting for each control system.
 Locate panel adjacent to systems served.